0xjon0/selection-to-calendar/README.md

 # Potential changes to make
 - Adjust logic to only populate the date into the future.
 Sometimes the text will contain a reference to a past event which confuses the extension into using a date in the past.
+   - ...and sometimes it picks an incorrect date in the past for no discernible reason.